cppalliance/cppalliance.github.io/README.md

 evangelist, as this he speaks and travels to other conferences and user groups around the world.

+## FAQ

+Q) Given the existence of Standard C++ Foundation and Software Freedom Conservancy, why was it necessary to form The C++ Alliance as a new, separate legal entity?

+A) Although the missions of Standard C++ Foundation and The C++ Alliance are similar and overlapping, they have different status under tax law.
+The Foundation is organized as a 501(c)(6) organization, a trade group.
+In addition to providing legal protection for companies to work together in ways that might otherwise be viewed as industrial "collusion," a trade group can accept tax-deductible dues from member companies.
+The Alliance is organized as a 501(c)(3) organization, a charity which can accept tax deductible contributes from the general public.

+Although the tax status of Software Freedom Conservancy and The C++ Alliance are similar, their missions and concerns are different.
+There is mission overlap.
+Conservancy, whose mission is to support the development of FLOSS libraries supports the Boost Libraries project, which would also be within the mission of The Alliance, but The Alliance has both a narrower and a broader mission.
+While Conservancy is language agnostic and is focused on software development, The Alliance is focused exclusively on the C++ environment and is free to support non-FLOSS projects such as language proposals, books, education materials, tools, or other projects which may not be software or may have non-FLOSS licensing.

+It is also the case that The C++ Alliance is not a good fit as a Conservancy project.
+It is appropriate for small open-source projects to pool their resources to provide themselves with financial, legal, accounting, and other services for which they have a common need and for which they may, individually, be too small to economically procure.
+Although The Alliance will be promoting library development, it doesn't have the same requirements as a FLOSS software producer, so would need different services than your typical Conservancy project and has sufficient endowment to fund the services that it will require.

 # Activity

+* March 23, 2018 Added FAQ

 * January 9, 2018 Update About